ParedesGab/PP5-heritage-housing-issues/README.md

 ## Unfixed Bugs

-+ Deployment to Heroku did not work due to the compiled lug size, which was larger than the max permitted (500 M).
++ Deployment to [Heroku](https://www.heroku.com/) did not work due to the compiled lug size, which was larger than the max permitted (500 M) (Figure below).

   + Solution: Deployment was peformed using the [Render](https://render.com/) platform instead.

 ![Failed Deployment to Heroku](documentation/bugs/failed_deployment_heroku.png)

 > [!IMPORTANT]
-> There are no remaining bugs that I am aware of, though, even after thorough testing, I cannot rule out the possibility.
+> There are no remaining bugs that I am aware of.

 ---